lbernstone/ESP_AVRISP/README.md

-# AVR In-System Programming over WiFi for ESP32
+# AVR In-System Programming over WiFi for ESP8266/ESP32

-This library allows an ESP32 module with the HSPI port available to become an AVR In-System Programmer.
+This library allows an ESP8266/32 module with the HSPI port available to become an AVR In-System Programmer.

 ## Hardware

-The ESP32 module connects to the AVR target chip via the standard 6-pin AVR "Recommended In-System Programming Interface Connector Layout" as seen in [AVR910](http://www.atmel.com/images/doc0943.pdf) among other places.
+The ESP module connects to the AVR target chip via the standard 6-pin AVR "Recommended In-System Programming Interface Connector Layout" as seen in [AVR910](http://www.atmel.com/images/doc0943.pdf) among other places.

-If the AVR target is powered by a different Vcc than what powers your ESP32 chip, you **must provide voltage level shifting** or some other form of buffers.
+If the AVR target is powered by a different Vcc than what powers your ESP chip, you **must provide voltage level shifting** or some other form of buffers.
-Exposing the pins of ESP32 to anything larger than 3.6V will damage it.
+Exposing the pins of ESP to anything larger than 3.6V will damage it.

 Connections are as follows:

-ESP32 | AVR / SPI
+ESP | AVR / SPI
 --------|------------
 GPIO12  | MISO
 GPIO13  | MOSI